thiagofborn/hugo-static-website/README.md

 Advanced -> Going to DNS & Nameservers -> and then adding a record.
  CNAME added based on the Azure reference.
 ![app/media/domain-www-01.png](app/media/domain-www-01.png)

+# Build Infra using Terraform for a Blue-green deployment of a demo APP on AKS cluster on Azure